XingfuXu/EquityPremiumPrediction-Jupyter/README.md

-This project provides the data and codes for the paper Xu, Xingfu, and Wei-han Liu.
+This project provides the data and code for the paper Xu, Xingfu, and Wei-han Liu.
 "Forecasting the equity premium: can machine learning beat the historical average?."
 Quantitative Finance 24.10 (2024): 1445-1461. https://doi.org/10.1080/14697688.2024.2409278